Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 This problem may follow a transcription error.

 Agrippas I then reigned for seven years after him, which would make his rule from 34/35 to 41/42 AD.
 The chronology of seven years is correct with most historians.
 Still, many note his rule was from 37-44 AD, not Hippolyti’s calculation as above,32 though it is very close.

-Then after Agrippa I’s reign came Agrippa II, whom many historians tend to date his rulership to begin six years after the end of Agrippa I’s reign, 50-100 AD.
-The six-year lapse was explained by Josephus to be a time in waiting for the young Agrippa II, who was then only 17, to mature.
+After Agrippa I’s reign came to Agrippa II, many historians tend to date his rulership to begin six years after Agrippa I’s reign, 50-100 AD.
+Josephus explained the six-year lapse to wait for the young Agrippa II, who was then only 17, to mature.
 The Romans reduced this region to a province during this interval.33

 Hippolyti does not give a six-year interval at all and begins his reign directly after Agrippa I’s.

 Hippolyti puts his reign from 41 to 67 AD.
 A total of 26 years compared to 50 years by many historians.
 The end date, according to Hippolyti, is likely according to Jewish, not Roman calculations.
 If using Josephus’ previous Jewish example where he dated Herod the Great’s reign from the fall of Jerusalem, then Agrippa II would be dated to end according to the fall of Jerusalem.
 Agrippa II lost his power when the revolt began in AD 67.